 More About Our Team

 Larry is well known and highly regarded in the user-experience field.
-He has been involved in usability and user-experience design consulting since 1990 and has written many articles for various trade publications over the years.
+He has been involved in usability and user-experience design since 1990 and has written many articles for various trade publications over the years.
+Check the blog for some of these articles.

 He recently co-authored a chapter in the new PDMA ToolBook 3 with Dr. Chad McAllister.
 The chapter describes Larry's renowned process that objectively quantifies new product opportunities and aligns the business and user needs to provide a product that meets or exceeds the business objectives while also serving the needs of the target market.

-Larry earned his Cognitive Science degree at UC San Diego under the tutelage of the father of usability, Dr. Don Norman.
+Larry earned his Cognitive Science degree at UC San Diego under the tutelage of the father of usability and UX design, Dr. Don Norman.
+Cognitive Science is a blend of Cognitive Psychology and Computer Science and forms the drives our amazing results.

 Jackie brings 30 years of technology management and user experience strategy, research and design to the Intuitive Design Group.
 She first ensures that business objectives are aligned with customer needs so that products provide the right functions.
 Then she designs those functions in a useful, usable and compelling way-resulting in business and user success.